moostrik/ofxPvAPI/README.md

     #endif
 ```
 *	before `#ifndef PVAPI_H_INCLUDE` (line 79) will do fine
-3. Create example or app using the projectGenerator
+4. Create examples using the projectGenerator
-4. When adding the addon manually add the ibPvAPI.dylib to Project -> Build Settings -> Other Linker Flags
+*	When adding the addons manually in Xcode make sure to add `../../../addons/ofxProsilica/libs/PvAPI/lib/osx/libPvAPI.dylib` to Project -> Build Settings -> Other Linker Flags
-	`../../../addons/ofxProsilica/libs/PvAPI/lib/osx/libPvAPI.dylib`
-5. Copy libPvAPI.dylib into the projects bin folder
+5. Copy `libPvAPI.dylib` into the examples bin folders
 6. Turn off the Firewall
 7. 	~~Set MTU to Jumbo / 9000 (System Preferences -> Network -> Ethernet -> Advanced -> Hardware -> Configure Manually -> MTU)~~

 # FOR WINDOWS #
+PvAPI SDK for Windows  v1.28
 NOT TESTED FOR OF 0.9 / Win 10, but procedure should be similar

-1. Add `ofxProsilica' to your addons folder
+1. Add `ofxProsilica` to your addons folder
-2. Download the legacy SDK from [Allied Vision](https://www.alliedvision.com/en/support/software-downloads.html "software-downloads") and copy the following files from the SDK to the addon.
+2. Download the [legacy SDK](https://www.alliedvision.com/fileadmin/content/software/software/PvAPI/PvAPI_win_1.28.exe "PvAPI SDK for Windows  v1.28") from  [Allied Vision](https://www.alliedvision.com/en/support/software-downloads.html "Software Downloads") and copy the following files from the SDK to the addon.
 *	`/inc-pc/PvApi.h` into `/ofxProsilica/libs/PvAPI/include`
 *	`/lib-pc/PvAPI.lib` into `/ofxProsilica/libs/PvAPI/lib/win32/`
 *	`PvAPI.dll` into `/ofxProsilica/libs/PvAPI/lib/win32/`